4 Deep Breathing Exercises for Anxiety Treatment

 What is the root cause?

-All emotional troubles are caused by a person’s lack of control over his mind in one way or the other, anxiety is a result of the addictive negative thoughts related to future.
+All emotional troubles are caused by a person’s lack of control over their mind in one way or the other, anxiety is a result of the addictive negative thoughts related to the future.

 It starts as a common habitual worry about the future and insidiously it grows to become your second nature, at one point you are not even conscious enough to know that dreadful movies are being played inside your head and all you can sense is that you are experiencing unavoidable intense negative emotions.